 Over his next school holiday break found us with itchy travel feet.
 So at the end of the First Term, we were back to Bali again.

-I realised it is less expensive to buy return airline tickets and travel expenses for two to Indonesia than it was for any accommodation, car expenses, food and general living for a two week period in Australia, so in between moves, we took a quick trip to Bali.
+I realized it is less expensive to buy return airline tickets and travel expenses for two to Indonesia than it was for any accommodation, car expenses, food and general living for a two week period in Australia, so in between moves, we took a quick trip to Bali.

 But a little over a week into the trip I became extremely ill, with many of my internal organs being diagnosed with rapid and severe bacterial infections that racked my body with pain and fever.

 I found myself on an I.V. drip twice in three days and strong antibiotics, which was no fun at all.
-We had to extend our stay in Bali, as I was just too weak and unfit to travel, and later returned to Adelaide to slowly recover whilst housesitting.
+We had to extend our stay in Bali, as I was just too weak and unfit to travel, and later returned to Adelaide to slowly recover.

-Realisation came to me at this point that I really was rather run down, that I didn’t enjoy living in a country that was one of the most expensive in the world, and I did not thrive in the cold Australian winter – in fact, it was so cold it snowed in the Adelaide Hills when we were there.
+The realization came to me at this point that I really was rather run down, and I did not thrive in the cold Australian winter – in fact, it was so cold it snowed in the Adelaide Hills when we were there.
 Brrrr.

 Sydney, here we come

-We then decided it was time to leave Adelaide again after our ‘visit’ for the past months, and to travel to Sydney to attend a Travel Expo; along with several interviews.
+We then decided it was time to leave Adelaide again after our ‘visit’ for the past months and to travel to Sydney with several job interviews.

 We miss helping the poor